Christmas trees can stay fresh for weeks – a well-timed cut and consistent watering are key - NewsBreak

 Setting up your tree inside

-You don’t need to worry about adding anything to the water .
-It seems to just be an old wives’ tale that anything – including corn syrup, aspirin, vodka, soda pop, sugar or any specialized preservatives or gels – beyond H₂0 helps prolong the freshness of the tree.
+You don’t need to worry about adding anything to the water.
+It seems to just be an old wives’ tale that anything – including corn syrup, aspirin, vodka, soda pop, sugar or any specialized preservatives or gels – beyond H?0 helps prolong the freshness of the tree.
 No special temperature is necessary either, just not freezing cold or boiling hot.

 Do not drill a hole in the bottom of the tree trunk thinking it will improve water uptake – it doesn’t.